aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 albeit not always immutable.
 These types have a quality of correctness.
 After all, you can't put a number into a string.
-If these types represent the basic shape of your data, then Dafny's subset type is a painting full of light, shadow, and color.

 A subset type lets us combine the correctness we defined in our `predicate`s with a base `datatype`.
 We can then reason about this new type statically.
+If most types represent the basic shape of your data, then Dafny's subset type is a painting full of light, shadow, and color.

 As we will see,
 to return a subset type we will need to prove